microsoft/iglu-datasets/README.md

 Sometimes, the instructions can be ambiguous and the builder asks a clarifying question which the architect answers.
 In the latter case, `instruction` will contain three utterances: an instruction, a clarifying question, and an answer to that question.
 Otherwise, `instruction` is just one utterance of the architect.

-Here is an example of task:
+Here is an example of task (the target structure is shown on the left and blocks to add are on the right):

 <img src="./resources/vids/output.gif" width="640" height="392" alt="Gif with task vis"/>